 As stated above, LAFD has no known or proposed plans to expand fire facilities or construct new facilities in the area.
-However, if a new fire station, or the expansion, consolidation, or relocation of an existing station was determined to be warranted by LAFD, such facilities: (1) would occur where allowed under the designated land use; (2) would be located on parcels that are infill opportunities similar to existing fire stations and on lots that are between 0.5 acre and 1 acre in size; and (3) would otherwise have their own CEQA document, such as a Mitigated Negative Declaration or could qualify for a categorical exemption.
+However, if a new fire station, or the expansion, consolidation, or relocation of an existing station was determined to be warranted by LAFD, such facilities: (1) would occur where allowed under the designated land use; (2) would be located on parcels that are infill opportunities similar to existing fire stations; and (3) would otherwise have their own CEQA document such as a Mitigated Negative Declaration or could qualify for a categorical exemption.
 Therefore, development of a station at this scale and within the highly urbanized area surrounding the Project Site is unlikely to result in significant impacts, and projects involving the construction or expansion of a fire station would be addressed independently pursuant to CEQA.
 Further analysis, including a specific location, would be speculative and beyond the scope of this document.
 Lastly, consistent with the City of Hayward v.
 Board of Trustees of California State University ruling and the requirements stated in the California Constitution Article XIII, Section 35(a)(2) discussed in Subsection 3.b. above, the obligation to provide adequate fire protection and emergency medical services is the responsibility of the City.

-Based on the above, a cumulatively considerable increase in the demand for fire protection services that would require a new fire station, or the expansion of an existing fire station, the construction of which would cause significant environmental impacts, is not anticipated from the operation of the Project or related projects, and cumulative impacts related to fire protection would be less than significant.
+Based on the above, the Project's contribution to cumulative impacts to fire protection services would not be cumulatively considerable and thus would not require a new fire station, or the expansion of an existing fire station, the construction of which would cause significant environmental impacts.
+As such, cumulative impacts related to fire protection would be less than significant.